CARES Act Paycheck Protection Program and tax credit calculator for business owners

 - and that you’ll use proceeds to retain workers, maintain payroll, or make mortgage interest, lease, and utility payments.

-- Loans can cover up to 2½ times average payroll costs (including compensation and other specified costs) from the prior 12 months or 2019.
+- Loans can cover up to 2½ times 2019 average payroll costs (including compensation and other specified costs).
 Seasonal businesses can use different time periods appropriate to their calculations.

 - Compensation costs will be capped at $100,000 annualized for each employee, and the total loan has a $10 million cap.